Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Stochastic Gradient MCMC for Crossed Mixed Effects Models

 where $\Scal$ is a random subset of indexes in $\{1,\ldots,N\}$ with size $n$ and $\Ecal_t$ is a positive definite matrix for tuning the step sizes.
-Based on the subset data $\{x_i:i\in \Scal\}$, the approximate gradient $(N/n) \sum_{i\in \Scal} \nabla_{\theta} \log p(x_i \mid \theta_t)$ is an unbiased estimator of $\sum^N_{i=1} \nabla_{\theta} \log p(x_i \mid \theta_t)$, the gradient of the log-likelihood based on the full data.
-SGLD only requires a computational cost of $O(n)$ at each iteration rather than $O(N)$ for the full-data based MCMC.
-Furthermore, with properly tuned stepsizes in $\Ecal_t$, SGLD is consistent for the target true posterior $\pi(\theta\mid X_N)$ (\citealt{teh2016consistency}).
+Based on the subset of data $\{x_i:i\in \Scal\}$, the approximate gradient $(N/n) \sum_{i\in \Scal} \nabla_{\theta} \log p(x_i \mid \theta_t)$ is an unbiased estimator of $\sum^N_{i=1} \nabla_{\theta} \log p(x_i \mid \theta_t)$, the gradient of the log-likelihood based on the full data.
+SGLD only requires a computational cost of $O(n)$ at each iteration rather than $O(N)$ for the full-data-based MCMC algorithms.
+Furthermore, with properly tuned step sizes in $\Ecal_t$, SGLD is consistent for the target true posterior $\pi(\theta\mid X_N)$ (\citealt{teh2016consistency}).
 A potential issue of the SGLD algorithm is that the mixing rate can slow down if the different components of $\theta$ have very different scales or if they are highly correlated.
 Preconditioning adaptations of SGLD can partly alleviate this problem and improve the mixing (\citealt{ahn2012bayesian}, \citealt{patterson2013stochastic}).

 In the following, we introduce two versions of SGLD algorithms for the crossed mixed effects models without missing data and with missing data in Sections \ref{subsec:balanced} and \ref{subsec:unbalanced}, respectively.
 Then we provide the detailed reasoning behind the construction of stochastic gradients used in the two algorithms in Section \ref{subsec:validity}.